-The Company's main investment, Snorkel International Holdings LLC ("Snorkel International"), began to see signs of its markets recovering as the impact of the Covid-19 pandemic reduced.
-The Board continues to closely monitor performance and is hopeful that 2022 will see a continued recovery and improved sales levels.
-It is not known whether 2022 will see a return to the pre Covid-19 sales levels.
+The Company's main investment, Snorkel International Holdings LLC ("Snorkel International"), continued to recover and see an increase in sales following the decline caused by the impact of Covid-19.
+The Board continues to closely monitor performance and is hopeful that 2023 will see a continued recovery and further increase in sales.

 Following Tanfield's 51% joint venture partner Xtreme Manufacturing LLC ("Xtreme"), via its subsidiary SKL Holdings LLC ("SKL") and Snorkel International, filing a Summons and Complaint (the "US Proceedings") against the Company and its subsidiary HBWP Inc ("HBWP"), the Board remains disappointed that an amicable resolution has not been possible.
-The Board therefore continues to seek advice and vigorously defend its position.
+The US Proceedings are therefore ongoing and the Board continues to seek advice and vigorously defend its position.